Lafayette College: Student government

-Lafayette College Student Government is composed of four executive members (president, vice president, treasurer, and secretary), the board of directors, and committee members.
-With approximately 60 members, the student government covers a wide range of topics.
-Each committee has one elected director and three to seven committee members that are chosen through an application process and vetted by the elected members.
+Lafayette College Student Government is composed of six executive officers (president, vice president, treasurer, communications officer, inclusivity officer, and parliamentarian), and 21 general body members who are chosen through an application process and vetted by the elected members.
+With 27 total members, the student government covers a wide range of topics and serves as a liaison and representation for the student body with college administration.

 Alpha Phi Omega

 Alpha Phi Omega, an international co-educational service fraternity, was founded at Lafayette in 1925 by Frank Reed Horton in Hogg Hall.
-The chapter regained its charter in 2018 after the efforts of student leaders, and maintains a mission to provide service work on campus and in the Easton community.
+The chapter regained its charter in 2018 and maintains a mission to provide service work on campus and in the Easton community.

 Investment club

-Founded in 1946, it is the oldest student-run investment club in the country.
+Founded in 1946, the club is the oldest student-run investment club in the country.
 The club made national news in 2016, when CNN profiled their investment skills that led to returns of over 175 times their initial investment over 70 years (from $3,000 in 1946 to $530,000 in 2016), thereby beating the S&P 500 Index.
-As of March 2016, the portfolio contains 41 stocks.
+As of April 2023, the portfolio has a market value of over $1 million and contains over 50 stocks.

 Engineers Without Borders

 The club was founded in 2003 and is a member of EWB-USA.
 Members of the club represent many disciplines in engineering and the liberal arts.
-The club is linked with rural villages in the Yoro region of Honduras.
+Nationally, the club is linked with rural villages in the Yoro region of Honduras.
 EWB's mission is to design and implement projects in these villages that help promote better life.
 The club has focused its efforts on water treatment systems.

 El Convento, which is located in the Yoro district of central Honduras, will be the third sustainable water project EWB-LC students have worked on in the country since 2003 when the club was founded.
 The group has implemented gravity-fed water systems in neighboring Lagunitas and La Fortuna.
 In La Fortuna, the group utilized a slow sand filter in its system.
 The group's previous work garnered national media exposure for being one of six national institutions to receive a $75,000 grant from the U.S. Environmental Protection Agency.

-Volunteer opportunities

-Landis Center

-The Landis Center, Lafayette College's community outreach program, provides students with service opportunities.

-Alternative School Break

-Another volunteering alternative to the aforementioned Engineers Without Borders and Landis is Alternative School Break (ASB).
-Students travel in teams during the January interim or spring break and help communities build homes, paint, and tutor.
-Recent destinations have included the Dominican Republic, Ecuador, New Orleans, Chicago, and New York City.
-Students raise money through various fundraising events to mitigate the cost of the trip.
+At Lafayette, the club mainly focuses on implementing service projects in the community, including a community food bank and volunteering with local high school robotics teams.